ALZHEIMER’S impacts thousands

 The Mass Alzheimer’s and Dementia Act (H.4116) will help tens of thousands of families grappling with Alzheimer’s and dementia while ensuring the Commonwealth is better prepared to handle the most under-recognized threat to public health in the 21st century.

 This critical legislation passed the Massachusetts House of Representatives and Senate unanimously, and was signed into law by Governor Baker in August of 2018!

 A Comprehensive State Plan

 There are more than 130,000 people in our state with Alzheimer’s disease supported by 337,000 family caregivers, and that number is growing.
 On the current trajectory, Massachusetts will see a 15 percent increase in the number of people with Alzheimer’s disease over the next decade, with an estimated 150,000 people having Alzheimer’s by 2025.
 Alzheimer’s disease is the most expensive disease in America; costing the country $277 billion dollars a year.
 Medicare and Medicaid spent over $187 billion dollars dealing with impact of the disease last year alone.
-This bill would ensure the creation of an integrated state plan to overcome Alzheimer’s disease within the Executive Office of Elder Affairs while also establishing a permanent advisory council to coordinate government efforts and ensure that appropriate resources are maximized and leveraged.
+This law created an integrated state plan to overcome Alzheimer’s disease within the Executive Office of Elder Affairs while also establishing a permanent advisory council to coordinate government efforts and ensure that appropriate resources are maximized and leveraged.

 Provider Education, Training & Accountability